learn-co-curriculum/axi-da-project1/README.md

     # Isolate the rating for the restaurant
     # YOUR CODE HERE

-    # Add the rating for to
+    # Add the rating to
     # the `rating_options` variable
     # YOUR CODE HERE